nus-cs2113-AY2223S1/tp/docs/UserGuide.md

 1. Ensure that you have Java 11 or above installed.
 2. Download the latest version of parKING from [here](https://github.com/AY2223S1-CS2113-T17-4/tp/releases/download/v2.0/parKING.jar).
-3. For continued usage of the application, do sign up for your personal API key through [LTA](https://datamall.lta.gov.sg/content/datamall/en/request-for-api.html).
+3. [__Recommended__] For continued usage of the application, do sign up for your personal API key through [LTA](https://datamall.lta.gov.sg/content/datamall/en/request-for-api.html).
 4. Use the command `java -jar parKING.jar` to start the program!
 5. Note that the programme will automatically create a directory called `Resources` to store local data files.